MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 ### Use Teams desktop (PC or Mac) to share a file

 You can share a OneDrive for Business file or a local file with a Dynamics 365 Guides user.
-Dynamics 365 Guides does not support sharing from a shared SharePoint site.
+Dynamics 365 Guides does not support sharing from a shared SharePoint folder or from a personal OneDrive folder.

 Use one of the following methods to share a file: